Skip to Main Content

 Height, History, and the Arc of Cantonese Cooking in Hangzhou

 There is a particular logic to placing a Cantonese restaurant at altitude in a Chinese city that is not Guangdong.
 The elevation functions as a kind of argument: it tells you this kitchen is operating above the everyday, and that what arrives at your table is meant to be taken seriously.
-Li' An, positioned on the upper floors of a skyscraper hotel on Huanggushan Road in Hangzhou's Xihu district, makes exactly that argument.
+Li' An is a restaurant in Hangzhou's Xihu district, serving Modern Hangzhou Cuisine at about $105 per person.
 The Qiantang River spreads wide below the windows, a view that shifts from silver-grey at noon to amber as the evening advances.

 The dining room's design draws from the Art Deco aesthetic that defined cosmopolitan Chinese taste in the 1920s, a period when Cantonese cooking was already the prestige cuisine of China's treaty-port cities.
 That reference is not merely decorative.
 It locates the restaurant inside a longer cultural history, one where Cantonese technique carried authority because of its precision, its respect for primary ingredients, and its refusal of heavy saucing as a substitute for quality.
 Li' An inherits that lineage, and the menu is structured to demonstrate it.